• Home

 About The Film

-The Unfixing is a feature documentary that explores how creativity and connecting with nature can become ways of staying with what’s hard and finding a way forward when bodies fail, when futures feel uncertain, and when the world itself seems to be shifting beneath our feet.
+The Unfixing is a feature documentary that explores how creativity and connecting with nature can be ways to stay with what’s hard and find a way forward when our bodies fail and when nature is under attack.
+Rather than offering tidy answers, The film opens space for reflection and discussion on interdependence and finding possibility in uncertainty.

 Where the film works well